Root for Your Roots!

 Mike Wilson I Regional Manager, Russell Tree Experts

-Mike joined RTE in 2013 and has been in the green industry for over 14 years!
+Mike joined Russell Tree Experts in 2013 and has been in the green industry for 15+ years!
 He is an ISA Certified Arborist® and a graduate of Oregon State University.
 Mike is an outdoor enthusiast and a US Army Medic Veteran!

 How to Plant a Balled-and-Burlapped Tree!